trim21/rtorrent-rpc/readme.md

 rTorrent's [xmlrpc do not support all utf8 characters](https://github.com/rakshasa/rtorrent/issues/1250), for example, emoji.

-If torrent name of file name contains any emoji, you can't retrieve correct torrent name of file name through xmlrpc.
+If torrent name of file name contains any emoji, you can't retrieve correct torrent name or file name through xmlrpc.

 Please consider use a rtorrent distro with json-rpc support, for example: [jesec/rtorrent](https://github.com/jesec/rtorrent)